ComputeCanada/mc-hub/docs/configuration.md

 not generate recovery events.
 Notifications describe provider reports, not checks of individual clusters.

+The capacity planner also emits `capacity.quota_insufficient` to all enabled destinations when a live quota check finds shortages for plans starting within 24 hours.
+It groups overlapping demand by project, checks hourly, and suppresses unchanged alerts across restarts.
+The event includes plan names/dates, current available quota, required resources, shortages, and a plain-text `summary` for Slack.
+No cluster secrets are included.
+See [capacity planner](capacity-planner.md#quota-checks-24-hours-before-start).

 Generic webhooks receive an HTTP POST with `Content-Type: application/json` and `X-MC-Hub-Event-ID`.
 The body has this shape: